MridulTailor/knowledge-vault/README.md

 ### Advanced Features

+- **Knowledge Graph**: Interactive visualization of entries and their relationships with D3.js
 - **GraphQL API**: Efficient data fetching and real-time updates
 - **Authentication**: Secure user accounts with JWT tokens
 - **Export/Import**: Export your data as JSON or Markdown